dwighthouse/unofficial-talonvoice-docs/docs/Context.md

 >
 > *Returns* - Context object

-A Context is usually created at the beginning of a [User Script](UserScriptStructure.md), then one or more keymaps (Command/Action pairing objects) are applied to it via its `keymap` member function.
+A Context is usually created at the beginning of a [User Script](UserScriptStructure.md).
+Afterward, one or more sets of [Rule](Rules.md)/[Action](Actions.md) pairs (Voice Commands) are applied to it via its `keymap` member function.

-In its default usage, where it provides a universal Command/Action mappings to every application at all times, a Context serves little more than a way to pipe these mappings into Talon.
+In its default usage, where it provides universal Voice Commands to every application at all times, a Context serves little more than a way to pipe these mappings into Talon.

 However, using the various data strings and the `func` function, a Context can be significantly limited to only apply to certain applications, certain windows, or any arbitrary situation some custom code can determine.
-Doing so will allow for logical or memorable [Commands](Commands.md) in different applications without worrying about clobbering the meaning and functionality of the same [Commands](Commands.md) in other applications or Contexts.
+Doing so will allow for logical or memorable [Rules](Rules.md) in different applications without worrying about clobbering the meaning and functionality of the same spoken phrase in other applications or Contexts.

 Any optional parameters can be used in any combination.
 For example, a Context could be limited both by `bundle` and `title`, but not the `exe`, `app`, or `func`.

 > **Warning:** If two different Contexts with the same name are loaded in Talon at the same time, the Context loaded most recently will take precedence.
-Future updates to Talon will have a way of merging Context [Commands](Commands.md) instead of overwriting them.
+Future updates to Talon will have a way of merging Context [Rules](Rules.md) instead of overwriting them.

 ## Obtain